vplesko/OrbLang/doc/examples/02_Fibonacci/README.md

 `::` is used to apply attributes to syntax elements. `:` is also used for attributes - specifically for type attributes.

 `evaluable` tells the compiler that this function can be evaluated at compile-time.
 Of course, this can only be done when the arguments are known at compile-time.
+If not, its execution will take place at runtime.

 ## Final code